Skip to navigation Skip to content

 1. Maintain Distance Between Ferrous Materials and FIP EMI Gaskets

-This guidance is specific to materials that must be cured through a magnetic forming process, like Nolato’s Trishield Soft materials for instance.
+This guidance is specific to materials that must be cured through a magnetic forming process.

 Curing can present a hazard to your gasket design if the part on which you are dispensing the gasket contains ferromagnetic material.
 That’s because the magnetic properties of the material can attract the filler metals in the newly dispensed and uncured gasket.
 This can cause the gasket to cure improperly.

 For example, if you have a pin that contains a ferrous material too close to the vertical configuration where you intend for your gasket to form, the gasket may cure in the direction of the magnetic pin — not toward the walls of the gasket path.
-You can prevent this problem by making sure your part does not place any potentially magnetic materials too close to where your form-in-place EMI gasket will be.
+You can prevent this problem by ensuring no potentially magnetic materials are too close to where your form-in-place EMI gasket will be.

 2. Choose Conductive Shielding Gasket Filler Materials Wisely

-This is one of the most important decisions you will make in the design process.
-The standard EMI gasket filler materials are as follows:
+This is one of the most important decisions you will make in the The standardare as follows:

 • Silver